Our Sunflower Mazes & Pick-Your-Own Gardens Are Ah-mazing!

 Looking for a fun adventure for yourself, your friends or your family?
-Visit one of our seasonal living mazes and experience the glory of walking through a field of giant sunflowers.
+Visit one of our seasonal living mazes and pick-your-own sunflower fields and experience the glory of walking through a field of giant sunflowers.

 Looking for one-of-a-kind photo opportunities?
 Our flowers, fields and country setting make great photo memories.
 Both of our locations are a popular destination for everyone, including professional photographers.

 We also love helping our visitors learn about our ecosystem with fun activities and guides.